+Getting it right can be a complex challenge-in many companies, TPRM programs are ad hoc, disjointed, and highly manual, with numerous stakeholders and teams.
 Mastering that complexity is what this checklist is all about.
-We've broken down the TPRM process into five core pillars that work in harmony to create a mature program.
-Use this list as guide to benchmark your existing program to see where you stack up and identify opportunities for growth and improvement-whether it's a small tweak or a complete overhaul.
+We've broken down the TPRM process into six core pillars that work in harmony to create a mature program.
+Use this list as a guide to benchmark your existing program or identify opportunities for growth and improvement-whether it's a small tweak or a complete overhaul.

-5 Core Components of a Mature TPRM Program
+6 Core Components of Mature TPRM Programs

-🗸 Program Governance
+1 Program Governance

-Establish an oversight plan for your thirdparty risk management program to determine lines of accountability and communication, generate reporting for continuous improvement, and remain compliant with regulatory requirements.
+Establish an oversight plan for your third-party risk management program to determine lines of accountability and communication, generate reporting for continuous improvement, and remain compliant with regulatory requirements.

-Policies, Standards, and Procedures
+2 Policies, Standards, and Procedures